 - Karmic Death: The murderer kills everyone off based on events that led to Claire's sucicide.
 For example, Lori, the girl that "stole" a singing role from, gets her vocal cords crushed by a noose.
 In the end though, the killer discards the poetic kills for some thrills for himself.

-- Love Triangle: T.J. and Meg was a couple, except Minnie's irrational crush on him makes everything complicated between all three of them.
+- Love Triangle: T.J. and Meg would be a couple, except Minnie's irrational crush on him makes everything complicated between all three of them.

-- Misplaced Retribution: Meg didn't even do the offense Tom thought she did, therefore being the only "guilty" victim.
+- Misplaced Retribution: Meg didn't even do the offense Tom thought she did, therefore being the only "innocent" victim.
 Doesn't stop him pulling the Guilt By Association card.

-- Murder-Suicide: The killer tries to get T.J, Meg, and Minnie to kill each other out of thinking that each other are the true murderer.
+- Murder-Suicide: The killer tries to get T.J, Meg, and Minnie to kill each other while thinking the others are the true murderer.
 It doesn't work.

-- Only the Leads Get a Happy Ending: Although Minnie dies, Meg (the protagonist) and T.J. (the love interest) surivives.
+- Only the Leads Get a Happy Ending: Although Minnie dies, Meg (the protagonist) and T.J. (the love interest) survives.